 Recap – Don’t be so self-centered!

 When you enter a mall, you don’t feel bothered by all price tags, do you?
 In fact, you do want to know how much an article costs.
 As soon as possible.
+Doesn’t it make you nervous when you can’t find the price tags?
 The same happens in the online world.
 Or what do you do first thing in the morning on Black Friday?
 Don’t you open Amazon as soon as you wake up to check the best deals of the day?
 So if people are searching for things to buy, why should you avoid selling your products?